KaranJayakumar/portfolio/files/blogs/adk.md

 title: Guide to Building with Google’s ADK
 date: 25/12/2025
 tags:
-  - Tech
+  - Technical
-  - Framework Development
+  - Google ADK
-description: Discussion on how to use Google's ADK in Production Systems.
 ---

-I’ve seen a *lot* of discussion around OpenAI’s Agents SDK recently, and at **eesel** we’ve been experimenting with a few different Agent Development Kits.
+I’ve seen a bunch of discussion around OpenAI’s Agents SDK recently, and at eesel we’ve been experimenting with a few different Agent Development Kits.
 One thing I noticed pretty quickly: there’s almost no real discourse around **Google’s ADK**.

-And honestly?
-It’s not trivial to understand.
+And honestly, it’s not the easiest to set up, pretty similar to all the other Agent SDK systems :)

-So this post is my attempt at a small, practical guide based on actually wiring ADK into a production system.
+So this post is my small, practical guide based on actually wiring ADK into a production system.
+I'll likely be adding to this as I gain experience with the system.

 ---